Ted Morton: Calgary School

 By the late 1990s, Morton along with conservatively inclined University of Calgary colleagues (many of whom were also in the Political Science Department) Tom Flanagan, Barry F. Cooper, Rainer Knopff, Roger Gibbins and history professor David Bercuson, became known as the Calgary School, a phrase coined by Johns Hopkins University political science professor David Rovinsky, Morton is "pro-life, anti-gay-marriage, anti-deficit at all costs and open to more private health care." in a 1998 The Center for Strategic and International Studies (CSIS) paper.
 At that time Western Canada was of heightened importance to Americans, not only for its increasing political weight but also because of its population and economic growth.
 The Washington, DC–based (CSIS) was investigating Western Canada's increasing weight in forming Canadian national public policy.
 (Note: "There are tensions between the socially conservative and economically conservative factions within the school.
 Bercuson publicly criticized Morton's social policies, saying "[they] were hard to stomach for a libertarian."
 (McLean, Archie.
 "Morton would use Alberta as his 'guinea pig': Social, religious views will drive policy, expert says", Edmonton Journal, 2 December 2006.)
 Such division brings into question whether its members reflect a coherent "school" of thought (Wikipedia article on Calgary School).")

 By 1998, CSIS, a public policy research institution based in Washington, DC had already observed the ascendancy of the role of Calgary-based academics on Canadian public policy, specifically the Calgary School of political science.

-In his December 2010 letter entitled, "Advice to progressives from the Calgary School", Tom Flanagan cited Knopff and Morton as examples of academics who "tackle controversial topics that people care about".
-"In The Court Party, Knopff and Morton took on judicial activism.
-Cooper and Bercuson’s Deconfederation undermined the Meech Lake agenda of endless concessions to Quebec.
-In First Nations?
-Second Thoughts, I stood up against the juggernaut of the Royal Commission on Aboriginal Peoples.
+In his December 2010 letter entitled, "Advice to progressives from the Calgary School", Tom Flanagan cited Knopff and Morton as examples of academics who "tackle controversial topics that people care about": "In The Court Party, Knopff and Morton took on judicial activism [...]
 All these books were widely discussed in the media and have had some impact on the course of public affairs."